Top 25 R. D. Burman compositions sung by Mohammed Rafi

 10. Kitna Pyara Vaada from Caravan – It’s the most popular duet featured in the album.
 The romantic song featured on Asha Parekh and Jeetendra was sung by Rafi and Lata Mangeshkar.
 Majrooh Sultanpuri wrote its lyrics.

 11. Kya Hua Tera Wada from Hum Kisise Kum Naheen – One of the top songs of Rafi in the 1970s, it’s the only song which earned him a National award.
 Rafi received his 6th and final Filmfare award for its rendition, and Sushma Shrestha too received a nomination for the same.
 It was his single Filmfare award in 1970s too, marking his strong comeback in the era dominated by Kishore songs.
 But unfortunately he passed away in 1980 at the age of only 55.
-It’s one exceptional soft song of the album which consisted mostly of fast beat numbers.
+It’s one exceptional soft song of the album which consisted mostly of fast beat numbers, all written by Majrooh Sultanpuri.
 The song was lip synced by Tariq Khan who appeared as a stage performer for this song and Rishi Kapoor and Kaajal Kiran are also seen in the song.

 I still remember my early childhood days of mid-1980s and later.
 Many of my neighbours who worked in Mumbai that time (then called Bombay) and later settled here (in Kerala), used to sing this particular song frequently.
 It’s one of the earliest Hindi songs I heard and learnt.
 This song was a huge rag across the nation when got released, and doesn’t loss its charm or freshness even in the mid-1980s.
 That’s the effort behind the song by R. D and also the effortless rendition by Mohammed Rafi.
 Hats off to two great geniuses of Hindi cinema!
 Majrooh Sultanpuri’s heart touching lyrics also deserves special mention.
 Let me add one more interesting fact related to this song.
 There is one film Phir Kab Milogi (1974) starring Biswajit and Mala Sinha, music composed by Pancham da.
 It included a sad solo of Lata Mangeshkar – Tum Mujhe Roothe Ho filmed on the lead pair.
 Biswajit is seen playing a violin, and the intro tune is exactly the same – Kya Hua Tera Wada, which was later used the composer for Hum Kisise Kum Nahin.